 Core exercises post pregnancy (beginner level): Basic breath and contraction

 For the next leg extensions and lowers to have an impact on your postpartum stomach, you will need to master the technique of the basic contraction first.
-Lie down on the floor with your knees bent and feet and knees comfortably hip width apart.
+Lie down on the floor with your knees bent and feet and knees comfortably hip-width apart.

 You may not feel like you’re doing much to begin with, but rest assured you are!
 After a while, you will start to feel your muscles contracting and drawing together more effectively.
 Performing five to ten of these contractions each day is a great way to begin your transition into postpartum belly exercises.